 I’m still tracking my food and it’s impact on my body.
 I have my “cheat” days on my diet but I know that cheating will come at a physical price.
 These days, every time I put food in my mouth, I consider whether the cost (pain) outweighs the benefit (deliciousness!).

 Do you keep a food, pain or wellness journal?
 What have you learned about your illness?
+If you need help tracking your food intake and how it impacts your symptoms, grab my free Food and Symptom printable here.

 Related Wellness Journal Tracking: